Celebrity Traitors: Alan Carr was always my winner - even though the odds were on Stephen Fry to triumph

 Alan Carr’s secret weapon

-When it comes to the odds.
-Alan is fifth in line to win the show, at 7/1.
-He sits behind Ted Lasso actor Nick (9/2), Nick’s favourite leading lady, Celia Imrie (5/1) and sports broadcaster Clare Balding (6/1).
-But I think what people assume will be Alan’s downfall is actually his secret weapon.
-His flappy nature could take him all the way.
+When it came to the odds.
+Alan was fifth in line to win the show, at 7/1.
+He sat behind Ted Lasso actor Nick (9/2), Nick’s favourite leading lady, Celia Imrie (5/1) and sports broadcaster Clare Balding (6/1).
+But what people assumed would be Alan’s downfall was actually his secret weapon.
+His flappy nature took him all the way.

 When handed his cloak by Claudia, Alan went off to meet his fellow Traitors.
 He admitted beforehand: “When I see them, I think I’m either going to scream or cry.
 My thing was to go under the radar and I think I’ve pole-vaulted over it!”

 He also told the cameras he has a “nervous disposition”, adding “this whole game plays on your nerves”.
-But this is where he could triumph.
+But this is where he triumphed.

 The Traitors were told their first murder would be in plain sight.
 They had to find a “deadly black lily” in the castle, rub their hand on its “poisonous petals” and then touch the person they want killed on the face.
 The murder would be slow and not immediate.